llvm/circt/docs/Dialects/Interop/RationaleInterop.md

 ### Design considerations

-This chapter aims to provide explanations for certain design decisions.
+This section aims to provide explanations for certain design decisions.
 It will take the form of a Q&A.